 outgoing, personality, shy, uncommon, sense of humour, loyal, interests Write the names of three people who are important to you: someone in your family, a friend and somebody famous.
 Then, work in pairs and tell your partner why they are important to you.
 Find out about the people on your partner's list.

-3. Mustafa Salameh (mountain climber)
+1. My mum 2.
+Hassan 3.
+Mustafa Salameh (mountain climber)

 Hassan's important to me because he's my friend.
 We play football together.